 A. The following standards will determine the number of bedrooms required to accommodate a family of a given size, except that such standards may be waived when a vacancy problem exist and it is necessary to achieve or maintain full occupancy.
-In selecting a unit size for the applicant, Management's occupancy standards must comply with Federal, State, and local fair housing and civil rights laws, landlord-tenant laws, and zoning laws.
+In selecting a unit size for the applicant, Management's occupancy standards, and any waivers thereof, must comply with Federal, State, and local fair housing and civil rights laws, landlord-tenant laws, and zoning laws.

-Number of Persons
+Number of Bedrooms Number of Persons

-Number of Bedrooms Minimum Maximum
+Minimum Maximum

 1 1 2

 2 2 4

-3 3 6